 My Tesco Clubcard vouchers have expired, can I do anything?

-Clubcard vouchers are only valid for 2 years.
-Tesco are quite strict with this policy, but there is no harm in contacting them if you find you have some expire vouchers.
+Clubcard vouchers are only valid for two years.
+Tesco is quite strict with this policy, but there is no harm in contacting them if you find you have some expired vouchers.
 You may catch them on a good day.

 Do I need to have the exact value of Clubcard vouchers when shopping?